Iserv-Group/Zabbix-Meraki/README.md

 # Overview
  The purpose of this script is to monitor the up status of Meraki devices in Zabbix.
 This is accomplished by making API calls against the Meraki Dashboard using the external scripts function in Zabbix.
 Because this script uses external checks exclusively, everything is checked on the Zabbix server.
- To allow for separation of the Meraki API key from Zabbix, there are two scripts, the meraki_status.sh script pulls data from the API and outputs it to a json file for the meraki.sh that is used by Zabbix for discovery and status purposes.
+ To allow for faster querying of the Meraki API, there are three scripts.
+The meraki_org_update.sh script pulls information about the monitored organizations and networks that only needs to be read occasionally, then the meraki_status.sh script uses this data to pull the status’s of the devices on that network, merges the information together and outputs it to a json file for the meraki.sh that is used by Zabbix for discovery and status purposes.
+ This separation allows for quick querying of organizations with hundreds of networks and devices and or hundreds of organizations.
 ## Templated Zabbix items and triggers
  The Zabbix template is configured to create low priority alerts after a few minutes if a device or entire network becomes unreachable, then create increasingly higher priority alerts if the devices remain offline.
 The discovery process creates a single host within Zabbix for each Meraki network and adds it to a group based off its organization name in Meraki.
  Alerts for discovered devices are dependent on an alert for the entire site.
 This is to reduce alerting to a single alarm if all the devices at a site go offline at the same time.